Swimming During Pregnancy

-When you are carrying a whole new life inside you while you are pregnant, exercise is probably the last thing on your mind.
-When we enter a pool or any other water body, we only weigh a tenth of our actual weight, and this is something that works in your favour when you swim while pregnant.
-Imagine becoming weightless in water.
-Swimming could be the best exercise for a pregnant as it can take care of many aches and pains that are associated with pregnancy.
+When you are carrying a new life inside you, exercise is probably the last thing on your mind.
+But then there are some exercises that can prove to be beneficial during pregnancy.
+Swimming, for instance, is an exercise that may make you feel light while pregnant.
+When we enter a pool or any other water body, we only weigh a tenth of our actual weight, and this is something that may work in your favour when you swim while pregnant.

 Is Swimming Safe During Pregnancy?

-Mention swimming as an exercise during pregnancy and the first thought that crosses one’s mind is, can pregnant women swim?
-Fortunately, swimming is a highly recommended exercise for pregnant women, as it helps to maintain their health in a profoundly relaxing manner.
-However, if there are certain complications or the possibility of a high-risk pregnancy, then certain precautionary measures are necessary.
-If you have been doing prenatal swimming, there is no reason why you shouldn’t continue during this period, unless medically advised not to.
+Swimming is one of the best exercises for a pregnant woman as it can ease the pains associated with pregnancy.
+Furthermore, swimming is a highly recommended exercise for pregnant women as it helps maintain their health.
+That said, if a woman has a complicated pregnancy or if there is a possibility of a high-risk pregnancy, then certain precautionary measures should be taken while swimming, and it should be practised only after checking with a doctor.
+If you have been doing prenatal swimming, there is no reason for you to not continue, unless advised otherwise by your doctor.
 It would be challenging to learn swimming during pregnancy though.
 You should not exert the body beyond its limits and understand how much your body can give in to this exercise.

-As your stomach expands your favourite swimsuit will no longer be able to hold you.
-A two-piece suit gives a lot of space for the growing baby, so try one.
-You can opt for a maternity swimsuit f you are not comfortable flaunting your bloated tummy.
+As your stomach expands, your favourite swimsuit will no longer be able to hold you.
+A two-piece suit gives a lot of space for the growing baby, so you can buy one if you want to swim while pregnant.
+You can opt for a maternity swimsuit if you are not comfortable flaunting your bloated tummy.
 Check with your regular swimwear brand for one, as maternity swimwear is quite fashionable.

 Suggested Swimming Workouts in Pregnancy